hadiya8149/ClassicalModelWithLaravel/README.md

 classical model database
 Step by Step guide
-generate tables  in the following order offices employees customer
+generate tables  in the following offices employees customer